chipsTM/scuffle/crates/postcompile/README.md

 - Cached builds: This crate reuses the cargo build cache of the original crate so that only the contents of the macro are compiled & not any additional dependencies.
 - Coverage: This crate works with [`cargo-llvm-cov`](https://crates.io/crates/cargo-llvm-cov) out of the box, which allows you to instrument the proc-macro expansion.
+- Testing: You can define tests with the `#[test]` macro and the tests will run on the generated code.

 ## Alternatives